HomeDing/homeding.github.io/elements/display/text.md

 layout: "page.njk"
 description: Displaying text values.
 excerpt: >
-  The DisplayTextElement allows sending a value to the display and show it at a specified position as text including a prefix and postfix.
+  The DisplayTextElement allows sending a pure text value to the display and show it at a specified position as text including a prefix and postfix.
   The value can be changed by using an action.
 ---